voidfiles/django-rpx/README.txt

   * documentation of conf settings

 INSTALLATION:
-  put 'rpx' in your installed apps. additionally, create a url path that serves up the rpx_response view in views.py. currently this app looks for the domain name in settings.HOST; that's the way that the site i built this in works but you may wish to inspect the HttpRequest or interrogate the django.contrib.sites app to find out the domain for generating the callback URL
+  * put the code in a directory called 'rpx' somewhere in your path and pyt 'rpx' in your installed apps. additionally, create a url path that serves up the rpx_response view in views.py.
+  * you will also need to put the RPXNOW_API_KEY, RPXNOW_REALM and optionally RPX_TRUSTED_PROVIDERS into your settings.py
+  * you will also need to add rpx to your authentication providers list AUTHENTICATION_BACKENDS = ( 'rpx.backends.RpxBackend', 'django.contrib.auth.backends.ModelBackend',
+  )

+  * you might want to include the rpx template tags in your site code somewhere to provide a login link. the embedded iframe version is not yet integrated - the popup/link-out version is provided